 What is Collaborative Family Law?

 Collaborative Law is an alternative method of resolving a family law matter in which both parties are committed at the outset to settling without court intervention.
 What does that mean in layman’s terms?
-It says that in collaborative family law cases, both parties believe so firmly that it is best to resolve their differences by negotiation and settlement, that they are willing to sign a contract agreeing not to go to court during the pendency of their case and further that if they reach a point where they are unable to settle, then they decide that they will terminate the collaborative law process and both hire new litigation attorneys.
+It says that in collaborative family law cases, usually in Austin divorce cases, both parties believe so firmly that it is best to resolve their differences by negotiation and settlement, that they are willing to sign a contract agreeing not to go to court during the pendency of their case and further that if they reach a point where they are unable to settle, then they decide that they will terminate the collaborative law process and both hire new litigation attorneys.
 There is a financial incentive to reach a lasting settlement with the cost of all of the legal work to date riding on agreeing.
 No one wants to start over with a new attorney, and indeed, no one wants to pay a further retainer to a new attorney and bring them up to speed on their case.

 When is Collaborative Law Used?

 Collaborative law is a method used in all different types of family law, but most frequently in a divorce action.
 Collaborative law represents a shift in the overall process of adversarial traditional litigation to interest-based negotiations.
 Collaborative law seeks to align as many of the parties’ interest as possible and find ways to create a “win-win” situation recognizing that no one truly “wins” in a divorce, but hopefully, both parties can obtain results which meet as many of their interests as possible.